ldrobnik/10dlc/README.md

   - _What is 10DLC?_
   - _Registering a 10DLC brand_
   - _Registering a 10DLC campaign_
-- I followed the [_Microsoft Writing Style Guide_](https://learn.microsoft.com/en-us/style-guide/).
+- I followed the [Microsoft Writing Style Guide](https://learn.microsoft.com/en-us/style-guide/).
 In keeping with the guide, I used lowercase for brands, campaigns, sender IDs, etc.
 - I used the following types of info boxes:
   - Note
   - Tip